-Keep working with the opposite concept with your children though.
-Opposite is important for kids to understand because it teaches kids how to compare and describe the world around them.
-It will help to develop their English skills and also develop their vocabulary.
+Keep working with the opposite concept with your children.
+Learning what opposite means will help teach your kids how to compare and describe the world around them.
+It will help to develop their English skills and also develop their vocabulary skills.

 In addition, teaching kids the concept of opposites also teaches kids higher-order thinking skills.
-Kids have to think about what might be the opposite of down, back, or to.
 They have to play with the concept, make connections, and move from concrete to abstract ideas.

 Opposites for Preschoolers Worksheets

 As kids get older, it’s fun to do some opposites practice with printable worksheets.
 The worksheets give kids a chance to match opposite adjectives and opposite verbs.
 Kids get to learn how to match the correct words.
 It’s a useful skill as kids grow.

 Huge List of Opposites Worksheets – You’ll find a lovely collection of opposite worksheets for you to use with your children.
 The first group includes easier worksheets for young kids.
 The next grouping includes different words to challenge older kids.

 Opposite Word Printable Worksheets – Here’s three different pages of printable English worksheets on the concept of opposites.
 These are perfect for preschoolers and kindergarteners.

 Opposite Printables – You’ll find a couple of free worksheets for you to use with your kids.
 These are simple worksheets and great for young kids just learning about the concept of opposites.